Manga: Ai Shite Night

 - Adaptation Dye-Job: Yakko is blonde in the manga, but has brown hair in the anime except for the OP.

-- Anime Hair and You Gotta Have Blue Hair: And HOW.
-This is a manga of The Eighties, after all.
+- Anime Hair: And HOW.
+This is a manga of The '80s, after all.
 Particularly noticeble are Go's blond and red hair as well as Satomi's lilac long hair.

 - Armor-Piercing Slap: Yakko slaps Go when he tries to flirt with her after they crash into each other.
 She then apologizes.

 - Bowdlerize: As mentioned, the anime toned down the sexual themes.
 It's not just about Sheila; the anime rendition of Satomi's first scene cuts out the allusions to him apparently working in a gay bar.
 (It's not necessarily the case, but Yakko seems to believe it quite firmly at first.)

 - Cats Are Mean: Juliano, but only towards ladies.

 - Crash-Into Hello: How Yakko and Go meet in the anime.

 - Dub Name Change: In Western releases; it was The '80s after all.

 - First Boy Wins: Toyed with in the anime.
 Storyline-wise Yakko has known Satomi from before Go comes into the picture, but doesn't end up with him.
 OTOH, one the first guy that we viewers get to see is actually Go, since the second scene of the TV series has him and Hashizo getting ready for their daily routine and Satomi doesn't appear until a little later.
 In the manga, however, it's averted.
 Satomi appears first, Go shows up in the next scene

 - From the Mouths of Babes